person wearing a safety vest, hard hat with a head lamp attached, a face mask and gloves while using equipment for underground analysis

 Career Overview

-• Geological engineers carry out geological and geotechnical studies to assess suitability of locations for civil engineering, mining and oil and gas projects
+Geological engineers carry out geological and geotechnical studies to assess the suitability of locations for urban development, transportation, hydropower, mining, as well as oil and gas projects.
+They gather and analyze geological data, conduct engineering analyses, provide recommendations and prepare reports.

-• Work for consulting engineering companies; electrical utilities, mining and petroleum companies; and in government, research and educational institutions
+They may work for consulting engineering companies, electrical utilities, mining and petroleum companies, government or research and educational institutions.

 Duties

-• Plan, develop and co-ordinate programs of geotechnical, geological, geophysical or geohydrological data acquisition, analysis and mapping to assist in the development of civil engineering, mining, petroleum and waste management projects or for regional development
+• Gather, analyse and map geotechnical, geological, geophysical, surface and groundwater data for civil engineering, mining, petroleum and waste management projects or for regional development

-• Analyze and prepare recommendations and reports for construction or improvements to foundations of civil engineering projects such as rock excavation, pressure grouting and hydraulic channel erosion control
+• Prepare recommendations for constructing or improving foundations of civil engineering projects, including rock excavation and erosion control

-• Plan, develop, co-ordinate and carry out studies in mining exploration, mine evaluation and feasibility studies concerning the mining industry
+• Plan, develop and carry out studies in mining exploration, mine evaluation and feasibility

-• Supervise technologists, technicians and other engineers and scientists
+• Supervise technologists and technicians, as well as other engineers and scientists

 Earnings